Priyamboda-DS/Prediction-of-Used-Car-Prices/README.md

 <img width="1159" height="314" alt="image" src="https://github.com/user-attachments/assets/154f88e9-cbfa-4803-8a1a-34994273ec0d" />

-Such skeweness is supposed to cause huge errors in the regression outcome.
+Such skeweness is supposed to cause huge errors in the prediction if single regression model is used to predict prices.

 Hence I am segmenting the data based on prices- 'low' price range with prices up to 25,000, 'mid' price range with prices between 25,000 and 1,00,000 and 'high' price range with prices above 1,00,000.
+I am planning to develop separate regression models for each of these price ranges.

 <img width="1086" height="146" alt="image" src="https://github.com/user-attachments/assets/689b62bd-22e9-42a6-ab70-594b7285e1e3" />